ibrahimraimi/svelte-starter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug encountered while using the QuickSail Framework
+about: Report a bug encountered while using the Sveltekit Starter
 labels: bug
 ---

 <!--
-Welcome to the QuickSail stack
+Welcome to the Sveltekit Starter
 -->

 ## Description of the issue